|Domestic Equity & Commodity||48%|

 Diversification risk: Certain underlying Harbor funds in which the Fund may invest (Harbor Emerging Markets Debt Fund, Harbor Real Return Fund and Harbor Commodity Real Return Strategy Fund) are non-diversified.
 These underlying funds may invest a greater percentage of their assets in securities of a single issuer and in a relatively small number of issuers.
 These underlying funds are more susceptible to risks associated with a single economic, political or regulatory occurrence than a more diversified portfolio.
 Some of those issuers may also present substantial credit or other risk.

-With approximately 82% of its assets allocated to stocks, the Fund also is subject to certain risks associated with investing in stocks.
+With approximately 86% of its assets indirectly allocated to stocks, the Fund is primarily subject to certain risks associated with investing in stocks.
 Stocks fluctuate in price, and the value of your investment in a Target Retirement Fund may go down.
 This means that you could lose money on your investment in the Fund or the Fund may not perform as well as other possible investments.
 These fluctuations are a result of:

 Growth style risk: Over time, a growth oriented investing style may go in and out of favor, which may cause the underlying equity growth funds in which a Target Retirement Fund invests to underperform other equity funds that use different investing styles.